tjmahr/tristan/README.md

 Take a second to appreciate the size of that table.
 It has 4000 predictions for each the 320 observations in `newdata`.

-Now, we can inspect whether 95% of the data falls inside the 95% interval of posterior-predicted values.
+Now, we might inspect whether 95% of the data falls inside the 95% interval of posterior-predicted values (among other questions we could ask the model.)

 ``` r
 ggplot(iris) +